TABLE OF CONTENTS

 Acquiring the high risk label isn’t necessarily an end-all for your business.
 Credit repair can be viewed as a risky gamble because repairing one’s credit is not an exact science.
 Although your business may have a remedy for bad credit, it’s difficult to convince big processors to accept your business.
 In fact, there is usually a list of industry types that big banks won’t even consider.

-Even though traditional banks might find your business type to be risky, there are online credit card processing companies that can connect you to an accommodating processing bank.
+Even though traditional banks might find your business type to be risky, there are payment processing companies that can connect you to an accommodating processing bank.
 These service providers not only have the scale to accept a multitude of merchants, but they also have the expertise to get high risk merchant accounts approved.